FAQ's - Submitting Proposals

 No. In order to preserve the double-blind review process, names of individual contributors must not be listed in the larger colloquium proposal.

 The organizer is responsible for planning and facilitating the colloquium.
 He or she creates and submits the larger proposal for the entire colloquium.
 The discussant is the person who draws connections between/among the presenters’ papers and often has questions, suggestions, or recommendations to add, as a way of further exploring the papers’ findings.
+The organizer often is a paper presenter within the colloquium as well, although this is not required.

 Typically, two-hour colloquia have anywhere from 3-5 presentations.
 The one-hour colloquia must have three presentations.

 No. All presenters who attend the conference are required to register.
 Co-authors who do not attend are not required to register.
+You do not need to be a member to submit abstracts or register for the conference, but members' registration rates are lower and we encourage all presenters to become members of AAAL.

 No. Due to the large number of submissions, proposals cannot be reconsidered once the review process has closed.